Minimum Wage and Corporate Investment: Evidence from Manufacturing Firms in China

 Date Written: August 15, 2020

 This paper studies how minimum wage policies affect capital investment using the industrial census of manufacturing firms in China, where minimum wage policies vary across counties.
-Exploiting minimum wage policy discontinuities at county borders, we find that, following minimum wage hikes, firms increase capital investment, patent outputs, and machine imports.
-The investment response to minimum wage hikes is stronger for firms that are labor-intensive, that have more room for technological improvement, and that cannot sufficiently pass on labor costs to consumers.
+Exploiting minimum wage policy discontinuities at county borders, we find that minimum wages increase capital investment.
+The investment response to minimum wages is stronger for firms that are labor-intensive, that have more room for technological improvement, and that cannot sufficiently pass on labor costs to consumers.
 A natural experiment based on county jurisdictional changes further assures the causal relationship.

 Keywords: Minimum Wage, Investment, Capital-labor Substitution